nabitanvir/raspberryHi/README.md

 There are two sets of code in this project for training:
 1. A training architecture that uses transfer learning on a pretrained model and introduces bias to your voice at later layers
-2. My own NN architecture that trains from scratch There are tradeoffs depending on which one you use:
-1. The first is recommended if you do not have the computational resources and lack a large enough dataset to train a model from scratch.
+2. My own NN architecture that trains from scratch There are tradeoffs depending on which one you use.
+The first is recommended if you do not have the computational resources and lack a large enough dataset to train a model from scratch.
 It will be easier to train but will give you less control over architecture.
-2. The second is better if have the means to train a model from scratch and have a large enough dataset, this will give you more control and let you fine tune to your own specifications.
+The second is better if have the means to train a model from scratch and have a large enough dataset, this will give you more control and let you fine tune to your own specifications.

 ## To Do:
 - [X] Write training code for wake word and user commands using transfer learning